heimskr/why/ISA.md

 some_string: "this is an example."
 some_number: 42
 </pre>

-## <a name="prog-code"></a>Code Section
-The code section consists of executable code.
-This is the only section of the code that the program counter is expected to point to.

 # <a name="exceptions"></a>Exceptions
 Exceptions occur when invalid code is executed.
 For example, trying to divide by zero will cause a division by zero error.
 When an exception occurs, the VM will search for a handler in the [handler pointer section](#prog-ptrs) and, if one is found, jump to it.
 If no handler is found in the handler pointer section, code will continue, which may result in undefined behavior.
 For example, unhandled division by zero may or may not store a result in `rd`, and if it does, the value it stores isn't guaranteed to be defined.
 (Note that division isn't currently implemented because support for floating point numbers hasn't been implemented.)